osneven/pychat/README.md

 # pychat
-A secure multi-user encrypted chat server and client written in python.
+A "secure" multi-user encrypted chat server and client written in python.
+**WARNING: This is a hobby project and should only be used in educational circumstances!**

 ### Dependecies
 * [python 3.5](python.org/download/releases)